-Applications for a BTI decision may also be received from economic operators established outside the territory of the EU, provided they are registered with the customs authorities.
+Applications for a BTI decision may also be received from economic operators established outside the territory of the EU, provided they are registered with the customs authorities, meaning they have an EORI number in the EU.
 In accordance with point (b) of Article 9(2) UCC and Article 5 DA and paragraph 6 thereof, registration shall be done with the customs authorities responsible for the place where the economic operator lodges a declaration or applies for a decision.
 Consequently, the BTI applications are generally submitted to the customs authority that has assigned the applicant's EORI number.
 However, it is not necessary as a general rule to have the EORI number and the BTI decision in the same Member State.
-If the economic operator plans to use his BTI decision issued in another Member State Article 19 DA applies, in accordance with which, the BTI application can be submitted to the customs authority of the Member State in which the BTI decision is to be used.
+If the economic operator plans to use his BTI decision issued in another Member State Article 19 DA applies, in accordance with which, the BTI application can be submitted to the competent customs authority of the Member State in which the BTI decision is to be used.